Yoav666s/dnd-wiki/collections/_races/nornfeld/trifling.md

 >
 > the monster hiding in your closet, the voice that always says:
 >
-> Whatever you do, wherever you go, whomever you meet,
+> "Whatever you do, wherever you go, whomever you meet,
 >
 > we are all there ever was."